Simucube/simucube-docs.github.io/docs/ActivePedal/Mounting.md

-## ActivePedal mounting
+## ActivePedal Ultimate mounting

-ActivePedal is mounted to the rig or baseplate by clamping it down by 4 to 6 pcs of M5 theaded screws with washers.
+ActivePedal Ultimate is mounted to the rig or baseplate by clamping it down by 4 to 6 pcs of M5 theaded screws with washers.

-For ActivePedal footprint dimensions, see [specifications](Specifications.md).
+For ActivePedal Ultimate footprint dimensions, see [specifications](Specifications.md).

 ![](assets/active%20pedal%206%20screws.png)